 Protesters turn out to vigil at site of deadly officer-involved shooting

-BATON ROUGE - After a morning that included an emotional appearance by Alton Sterling's family along with comments from Baton Rouge Police and Gov. John Bel Edwards, a vigil is getting underway at the site of Tuesday night's shooting.
+BATON ROUGE - After a morning that included an emotional appearance by Alton Sterling's family along with comments from Baton Rouge Police and Governor John Bel Edwards, a vigil was held at the site of Tuesday night's shooting.

-The vigil for 37-year-old Alton Sterling, killed in an early morning officer-involved shooting, is scheduled to start at 6 p.m. outside of the Triple S convenience store where the man was shot dead by BRPD officers.
+The vigil for 37-year-old Alton Sterling, killed in an early morning officer-involved shooting, is scheduled to start at 6 p.m. outside of the Triple S convenience store where the man was shot to death by BRPD officers.

 As of 2 p.m., a large crowd had already begun to gather outside of the store, located at 2112 North Foster Drive in Baton Rouge.

-Within an hour, a protest had begun to form outside of the convenience store.
-However, Wednesday afternoon's protests would remain peaceful with at least one attendee contributing art.
+Within an hour, a protest formed outside of the convenience store.
+However, Wednesday afternoon's protests would remain peaceful with at least one attendee creating a mural of Sterling on the side of the store.

 The video of the incident has sparked major public outcry and multiple press conferences were held on the matter on Wednesday including one held with members of Sterling's family, the family's attorney along with community activists and leaders.